suncoast-devs/handbook/lessons/js-intro/lecture.md

 }
 ```

-This works exactly as `C#` except for the different style in how the braces and `else` are formatted.
+This works exactly as `C#` except for the different styles in how the braces and `else` are formatted.

 ---